usnistgov/MediScore/README.txt

       new DetectionScorer.
 Note the filter options changed Jan.
 25, 2017 - MediScore Version 1.0.3:
     - Add Selective Manipulation Scoring to the Mask scoring.
+  Jan.
+31, 2017
+    - The dilation parameter for selective Mask scoring has been changed from 9 to 11.
+  Feb.
+8, 2017
+    - Donor splice reference mask is expected to be binarized.
+Mask Scorer now reflect these changes.
+  Feb.
+14, 2017
+    - Both probe and donor reference masks are expected to be binarized.
+Mask Scorer now reflects these changes.
+  Feb.
+17, 2017
+    - Validator now reads in a file stream for the DSD task.
+Major speedup applied.
+  Feb.
+21, 2017
+    - JournalID now changed to JournalName in reference files.
+Mask Scorer now reflects this change.
+  Mar.
+2, 2017
+    - Manipulation journal tables no longer duplicate rows.
+Indexing problem for journal table output has been fixed.
+  Mar.
+3, 2017
+    - Neglect mask feature added to validator for speedup.
+  Mar.
+6, 2017
+    - Bug for query scoring corrected due to a join problem between files.
+  Mar.
+7, 2017
+    - IsOptOut option added to Mask Scorer.
+Test cases also edited to reflect this change.
+  Mar.
+8, 2017
+    - Mask binarization bug fixed.
+System output masks with two or less distinct colors will now be tested to see if these colors are black (0) and/or white (255).

 CONTACT
 -------